CaioPinho9/flappy-bird-neural/README.md

 # Flappy Bird Neural

 Neural Networks are really interesting and I always wanted to create my own.
-So I choose a simple game to test.
+So I chose a simple game to test.
 Flappy Bird is a famous mobile game and it's a perfect test subject.
 ## Features

-- Control over how many individuals
+- Control over how many individuals exists in the game
-- Random individuals to avoid local minimum
+- Random individuals to avoid [local minimum](https://en.wikipedia.org/wiki/Maxima_and_minima)
 - Interface shows with neurons are active at the moment
 - Chart to show the progress of generations

 ## Lessons Learned

-I learned Neural networks can use a lot of processing power, so I needed to optimize the best I could, so I removed many “foreachs” and unified them into just one.
-Also, I limited how many times per second some things activate, for example, the network only activates once per .5s.
+I learned Neural networks can use a lot of processing power.
+I needed to optimize the best I could, so I removed many “foreachs” and unified them into just one.
+Also, I limited how many times per second some things activate, for example, the network only activates every half second.

 Complexity is not the solution, the simplest the network is, the easiest to train.